PhantomNimbi/VC-electron/README.md

 ## Windows Installation

- - Download and run the `VirtualCustoms-Windows_Setup.exe` file from the releases page.
+ - Download and run the `VirtualCustoms-Windows_Setup.exe` file from the [Releases](https://github.com/newhorizon-development/Virtual-Customs-Desktop-App/releases/tag/v1.0.0).

 ## Linux Installation

- - Download the `VirtualCustoms-linux.tar.gz` file from the releases page.
+ - Download the `VirtualCustoms-linux.tar.gz` file from the [Releases](https://github.com/newhorizon-development/Virtual-Customs-Desktop-App/releases/tag/v1.0.0).

  - Extract it to a desired location of your choosing.
  - Open and terminal in the newly extracted folder and run the app by typing `./VirtualCustoms` into the terminal.